Nasya: Nasal Administration

 4. Navana Nasya (decoction nasya) is used in vata-pitta or kapha-pitta disorders and is made from decoctions and oils together.

-5. Marshya Nasya (ghee or oil nasya): alleviate pitta-vata and expels the toxin from head and neck.
+5. Marshya Nasya (ghee or oil nasya): alleviates pitta-vata and expels the toxin from head and neck.

 6. Prati Marshya (daily oil nasya) is performed by dipping the clean little finger in the ghee or oil and inserting into each nostril, lubricating the nasal passage with gentle massage as described above.
 This helps to open deep tissues and can be done every day and at any time to release stress.